 Click here for more information on assigning Security Roles.

 The following is an example of the R365 Payments process flow as it would occur after the initial setup process was completed:

-- An AP Invoice for a Vendor that has 'R365 Payments' set as their Payment Method on the Vendor record is Approved and ready to be paid
+- An AP Invoice for an R365 Payments Vendor is approved and ready to be paid

-- The Payment is issued to the Vendor based on the Vendor's agreed upon Payment Method.
+- The Payment is issued to the Vendor based on the Vendor's agreed upon Payment Method:

-- Physical Check Payments - When the Check has been mailed, the Number value on the AP Payment record will be updated to reflect the Check Number that was issued to the Vendor
+- Physical Check Payments - When the check has been mailed, the number value on the AP Payment record will be updated to reflect the R365 Payments number that was selected

 - The Vendor is paid and the payment process is complete